About

 How I Work

 I believe in building things that last.
-The most common failure mode I have seen in international research and development is the program that produces good outputs and leaves little behind in terms of outcomes.
+The most common failures and disappointments I have seen in international research and development is the program that produces good outputs and leaves little behind in terms of outcomes.
 I strive to work differently by investing in relationships, institutional capacity, and local leadership that outlast any single grant cycle or research project.

 Where I Am Now

 I am currently based in Flagstaff, Arizona, but am available for travel and/or relocation for the right opportunities.
-I am a co-founder of Global Fair Share Games, an experiential learning platform that transforms real-world environmental governance challenges into collaborative learning experiences through tabletop games, educational programming, and facilitation tools.
+I am a co-founder of Global Fair Share Games, an experiential learning venture that translates environmental governance challenges into collaborative game-based learning experiences.
 I continue to write, consult, and advise at the intersection of climate adaptation, environmental governance, and applied research.
+My research has produced 18 peer-reviewed publications across these thematic areas

 I am available for senior research and program leadership roles, consulting engagements, and strategic partnerships with organizations serious about connecting evidence to action in service of people and the environment.

-If any of the information shared above piques your interests, let’s connect.
-I enjoy meeting new connections in person over coffee or over Zoom if we’re not in the same location.
+If any of the information shared above resonates, let’s connect.
+I enjoy meeting people in person over coffee or over Zoom if we're not in the same location.
 Reach out to corriehannah.research@gmail.com.